 Research reviews policy instruments in fourteen countries for links between aquatic foods and food and nutrition security, finding that food insecure countries were more likely to recognize the intersectional benefits of aquatic foods in national policies.

-While the relationship between aquatic foods and food and nutrition security is increasingly recognized amongst nations, their policy instruments often fail to acknowledge or support the connection.
-Greater political commitment is needed to explicitly link fisheries and aquaculture with food security and public health to support healthy, sustainable diets for all.
+While the relationship between aquatic foods and food and nutrition security is increasingly recognized, national policy instruments often fail to acknowledge or support the connection.
+Greater political commitment is needed to explicitly link aquatic food systems with food security and public health in order to support nutritious, sustainable diets for all.

-Despite the links between aquatic foods and food and nutrition security, a new research study has found that government policies often fail to recognize the multiple benefits and dynamism of aquatic food systems.
+Despite the tangible links between aquatic foods and food and nutrition security, a new research study has found that governments often fail to recognize the multiple benefits and dynamism of aquatic food systems.

 Realizing the need for a holistic food systems-based approach, WorldFish researchers are calling for aquatic foods to be considered within the broader food systems framework, which examines all the nutritional, environmental and socioeconomic aspects of food from production through to consumption.